← Back to blog

 • Outer: Wool overcoat in a complementary neutral

-• Why it works: Reads as intentional and warm; coat check friendly
+• Why it works: Reads as intentional and warm; coat check friendly so you're not draping outerwear over your chair

 5. Snow Day (Function First)